bijalthanawala/bashrc_etc/README.md

-#README:

-## This repo is bunch of useful config files
+## This repo is a bunch of useful config files

 #### Tips: